openharmony/docs/en/application-dev/quick-start/typescript-to-arkts-migration-guide.md

 let value_n: number = 42 // OR: let value_n = 42
 let value_o1: Object = true
 let value_o2: Object = 42

-// Let's assume that we have no information for external_function because it is defined in JavaScript code: let something: ESObject = external_function() console.log('someProperty of something:', something.someProperty)
 ```

 **See also**